CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 The lack of direct management of the underlying physical network changes common network practices for the cloud consumer and provider.
 The most commonly used network security patterns rely on control of the physical communication paths and insertion of security appliances.
 This isn't possible for cloud customers, since they only operate at a virtual level.

-Customer security tools need to rely on an in-line virtual appliance, or a software agent installed in instances.
+Traditional Network Intrusion Detection Systems (NIDS),  where communications between hosts are are mirrored and inspected by the virtual or physical IDS will not be supported in cloud environments; customer security tools need to rely on an in-line virtual appliance, or a software agent installed in instances.
 This creates either a chokepoint or increases processor overhead, so be sure you really need that level of monitoring before implementing.
 Some cloud providers may offer some level of built-in network monitoring (and you have more options with private cloud platforms) but this isn't typically to the same degree as when sniffing a physical network.

 ### Challenges of virtual appliances